David Horwich (Director)

 Tom is our Money Laundering Reporting Officer and Data Protection Officer.

-Kelly qualified as a Solicitor in 2013 having worked in the field of complex Personal Injury claims for a number of years previously.
+Kelly is a partner at HCC.
+She qualified as a solicitor in 2013 having worked in the field of complex Personal Injury claims for a number of years previously.
 Since qualification Kelly has acted solely for Claimants who have suffered catastrophic and life-changing injuries including injuries to the head, brain, spine and multiple muscular-skeletal trauma including cases where clients have been required to undergo amputation.